 Despite its famous Penis Shrine, massive fireworks, and intriguing cormorant fishing, Aichi is in general more subtle - you need to peel the layers away.
 Perhaps to enjoy and appreciate it's intricacies, you often need language skills - it is wishful thinking to expect the average miso maker or master potter to speak "gaijingo".
 And perhaps to cover the vast areas you really need a car, or more time and motivation than that of which the average corporate guidebook writer.

-Whilst Chubupedia does list information concerning various tourist locations, information concerning topics such as opening hours, prices, booking procedures and/or timetables may be subject to changes beyond our control.
-For this reason, we would like to stress that Chubupedia is a guide concerning the locations/events listed, and that it is advisable to get in touch with the people/organizations in charge of the location that you wish to visit or activity that you wish to participate in.
+Whilst we do list information concerning various tourist locations, information concerning topics such as opening hours, prices, booking procedures and/or timetables may be subject to changes beyond our control.
+For this reason, we would like to stress that this is a guide concerning the locations/events listed, and that it is advisable to get in touch with the people/organizations in charge of the location that you wish to visit or activity that you wish to participate in.

 Suggestions, additions and correction of errors are always welcome.
 If there is anything that you believe should be amended, please feel free to contact us.